Home Travel in ColombiaTraveling in Colombia: 6 tips to really get to know the country

 For example Popayán: no idea why many consider that a boring city.
 There are so many interesting museums and the surroundings are beautiful.
 I could have stayed there for days more.

 Or take Bogotá.
-There are very few tourists who find this a nice city and advise others to stay there for only 1 or 2 days.
-If you are only in Colombia for a short time I totally understand, but if you have the time Bogotá is actually a lot of fun to explore.
-You can easily stay there for a week or even more to explore the city and the surroundings: there is so much to do and see!
+Few tourists actually enjoy this city and they often recommend staying for only 1 or 2 days.
+If you’re only in Colombia for a short time, I completely understand, but if you have the time, Bogotá is actually a great place to explore.
+You could easily stay for a week or even longer to see the city and its surroundings: there’s so much to do and see!

 Read up and discover Colombia: there is more than meets the eye.